 This post is an overview of our stay glamping on Governors Island in collaboration with Collective Retreats.

-Did you know there a peaceful place in New York City where you wake up facing the Statue of Liberty with nothing between you and her except for water and enjoy being up close to those majestic skyline views in close to silence?
+Did you know there a peaceful place and one of the most unique hotels in New York City where you wake up facing the Statue of Liberty with nothing between you and her except for water and enjoy being up close to those majestic skyline views in close to silence?

 Sounds like something that only exists in storybooks but the reality is you can enjoy one of the most serene stays in NYC glamping at Governor’s Island.

 From the months of May through the end of October you can enjoy this luxury oasis on the former strategic military base that was built to protect the New York Harbor was used from the American Revolutionary War until 1996.